nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 renderers, too.
 (For example the syntax highlighter in this very code block.)
 There are no rendering ambiguities, and a whole class of bugs simply doesn't exist.

+With this syntax, rendering becomes easy:

+1. Render the page as Markdown produce the HTML.
+2. Check for all `math` `<code>` blocks, and render their contents as display math.
+3. Check for all inline code blocks which are surrounded by `$...$` and render their their contents as inline math.

+Done.
+No ambiguity, no stress.

 ## The Ugly